docusign/sample-app-insights-node/README.md

-# Docusign Navigator API Sample App
+# Docusign Insights Sample App

-The Navigator Sample App showcases how the Navigator API (beta) can be used to get agreement details.
+The Insights Sample App showcases how the Navigator API (beta) can be used to get agreement details.

 ## Table of Contents
 - [Prerequisites](#prerequisites)